-- For dual-channel configuration, the total size of memory module(s) installed per channel must be the same (DIMM_A1 + DIMM_A2 = DIMM_B1 + DIMM_B2). - Always install DIMMs with the same CAS latency.
-For optimum compatibility, we recommend that you obtain memory modules from the same vendor.
-Visit the ASUS website at www.asus.com for the latest DDR2 Qualified Vendors List. - Due to chipset resource allocation, the system may detect less than 8 GB system memory when you installed four 2 GB DDR2 memory modules.
+- You may install varying memory sizes in Channel A and Channel B. The system maps the total size of the lower-sized channel for the dual-channel configuration.
+Any excess memory from the higher-sized channel is then mapped for single-channel operation. - Always install DIMMs with the same CAS latency.
+For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - Due to chipset resource allocation, the system may detect less than 8 GB system memory when you installed four 2 GB DDR2 memory modules.